- This event has passed.

 CityLit Project in partnership with Enoch Pratt Free Library presents Writers Cribs!
 Danielle Evans.
 Join us for a conversation and tour with Danielle Evans, author of The Office of Historical Corrections.

 This is a virtual event.
 Registration is encouraged.
-FREE tickets for Zoom Webinar or Facebook Live will go on sale December 1 at 9 AM.
+FREE tickets for Zoom Webinar or Facebook Live are available at Eventbrite.